jonasschwab/ALF/ROADMAP.md

   - update **master**'s README warning: "-> This is the development version of ALF, the latest stable version is ALF #.#"
   - create corresponding pyALF branch (or add remark to its README it's compatible with the new version)
   - create corresponding Tutorial branch (or add remark to its README it's compatible with the new version)
-  - update ALF website (links, and also 'news')
+  - update ALF website (links, and also 'news') and advertise in other channels (e.g., Discord announcements)

 Next Goals
 ---

+(To be updated)

 - Expand test pipelines to include simulations
 - Improved overall usability: